mmuratarat/mmuratarat.github.io/_posts/2019-02-28-data-augmentation-in-tensorflow.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/cropped_img.png?raw=true)
 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/cropped_img_resized_to_original.png?raw=true)

 Since we set the seed, it will always crop the same area.
-However, if seed=None, every time you run this cell, a different part of the image will be cropped and resized to original size.
+However, if `seed=None`, every time you run this cell, a different part of the image will be cropped and resized to original size.

 # Gaussian Noise